Dawesome101/reading-notes/class-02.md

      - `||` OR; allows you to chain together two or more expressions so that one or more of them have to individually evaluate to true for the whole expression to return true.

 ## Things I want to know more about
-- when if ever is it ok to use inline styles?
+- When if ever is it ok to use inline styles?

 [<sub>Back to Top</sub>](#basics-of-html-css-and-js)